suiramdev/42-fdf/README.md

 0  0          0  0 0
 ```
 Also, note that it does not have to end with `.fdf` unlike the example maps.

+## Bonuses
+This project contains a "bonus" part, which is the colour display, and the zoom.
+For the colours, this is explained above, in the "File Format" section.
+For zooming, simply scroll with your wheel or pad.
+You will notice that the height of the nodes is not constant according to the zoom...
+I know!
+There are other bonuses in this project, that I did not realize, free to you to fork the code.